 People convicted of repeat mid-range drink driving are required to have an Alcohol Ignition Interlock device fitted to their nominated vehicle for a period of 12 months after they get their licence back.

 What Happens to My Licence When I am Caught Drink Driving?

 If you are caught mid-range drink driving, your licence is immediately suspended until such time as the charge against you is determined in court (this can sometimes be a period of months).

-Driving during an immediate suspension period is an offence and carries a maximum penalty of 12 months imprisonment and/or a 40 penalty unit fine , but it is possible to be granted permission by a court to drive during the immediate suspension period if you are eligible and you make the correct application.
-Click here to find out whether you are eligible to apply for permission to drive during an immediate suspension period.
+Driving during an immediate suspension period is an offence and carries a maximum penalty of 12 months imprisonment and/or 40 penalty units but it is possible to be granted permission by a court to drive during the immediate suspension period if you are eligible and you make the correct application.

 More than likely, yes.
-Mid range drink driving is considered to be a serious offence.
-The seriousness of the charge is heightened depending on the level of alcohol in the offenders blood or breath.
+Mid-range drink driving is considered to be a serious offence.
+The seriousness of the charge is heightened depending on the concentration of alcohol in the offender’s blood or breath.
 The penalties are severe and it is not uncommon, especially if a collision occurred, for some form of custodial sentence to be imposed, even for a first offender.
 This is on top of the recording of a criminal conviction against your name.

 What Does it Mean to Have a Criminal Conviction Recorded?

 The consequences of having a criminal conviction recorded can be very serious.
 For example, most employers will conduct a background check on potential employees as part of the standard recruitment process including a police check.
 A police check would reveal if you have a criminal conviction recorded against your name, and the charge for which it was recorded.
 This may impact the employer’s decision in whether or not to employ you.